dillon-min/sdk-bsp-stm32h750-realthread-artpi/projects/art_pi_kboot/README.md

 ### note:
 1, thanks to rt-thread's powerfull hardware, we can use
-   2M uart baud. the first log you can get is 'RTT BOOT'.
+      2M uart baud. the first log you can get is 'BOOT'.
 2,  there is a bug in u-boot need to debug futher.(u-boot startup too slowly)
 3,  rootfs on spi flash failed, seems kernel/spi driver working failed.
 4,  currently art.itb is included with initramfs created from buildroot.
 5,  Art-Pi board had been accepted by u-boot/linux, you can get the code from

 ### u-boot:
 [U-BOOT  gitlab](https://source.denx.de/u-boot/u-boot/-/tree/master/board/st/stm32h750-art-pi)